HaminyG/openpose-video-keypoints-in-json-file/README.md

 # openpose-video-keypoints-in-json-file
-Hi, after going through the openpose project, I found out the code from CMU provided was not matched with my purpose.
+Hi, after going through the openpose project, I found out the code from CMU provided was not match with my purpose.
 I have video dataset which need to generate keypoints for our project.
 But I didn't find there is a solution from openpose Github.
 So I wrote by myself.
 I hope it will be helpful for you to use openpose.